This is not a “blog”, per se.

-Dreamt up during a post-Gigli fugue state, this is a manifesto for emoji-based crisis response, starting conversations with “Hey, quick thing—” then devolving into existential collapse, and the divine semi-permanence of Paris Hilton’s mugshot.
+Dreamt up during a post-Gigli fugue state, it’s a manifesto for emoji-based crisis response; a tripwire for starting conversations with “Hey, quick thing—” then devolving into existential collapse; it’s an ode to the divine semi-permanence of Paris Hilton’s mugshot.

 BUT MAKE IT CHAOS.